 Travelling through Indonesia will force you in many ways to get around as the locals do, by using basic public transport.
 Of course there are budget airlines and coaches too, but by using public transport, sorting things out for yourself and figuring things out as you go, you will get a much more fulfilling independent travel experience.
 You will avoid the build up of tuk tuk touts and taxi mafias that have built up in more touristy areas (with the exception of Bali of course) and achieve that sense of adventure that really being on your own will give you.
 Things aren’t perfect, they are a little rough and ready, but I love that!

-As backpackers and independent travellers spread their wings further into south east Asia, Indonesia is quickly establishing itself as the new backpacker hotspot, as a premier destination for those independent travellers who know enough to take advantage of all this amazing country has to offer.
+As backpackers and independent travellers spread their wings further into south east Asia, Indonesia is quickly establishing itself as the new backpacker hotspot and as a premier destination for those independent travellers who know enough to take advantage of all this amazing country has to offer.

 Whether Indonesia will be able to topple Thailand’s undisputed place in backpackers hearts and minds only time will tell, but for the moment the fact remains that Indonesia is a perfect backpacker destination and then some, and more and more independent travellers are figuring that out.